 • Participates in college governance, committee work, student advising, etc.

-• Participates in available training to keep current in Plumbing Technology.
+• Participates in available training to keep current in electrical technology.

 • Assists in maintaining requirements of industry standards.